GeetRakala/QCML/README.md

 run_experiment(config, noise_level=0.01, seed=42)
 ```

+Results are saved to `plots/` with a hierarchical structure.
+Each run gets a unique directory based on its configuration hash to prevent overwrites.

 ### Dashboard

 You can explore results and run new experiments using the interactive Streamlit dashboard.
 It allows you to: